 But whether you have a sunroom, an enclosed porch, or a three-season room, choosing your flooring is a crucial decision—and it’s not as simple as rolling by Home Depot to grab a few rolls of whatever speckle-print linoleum is on sale this week (if only!).

-Because while soft breezes and birdsong are a huge plus for many homeowners, a sunroom’s gentle exposure to nature creates a huge challenge when choosing between different types of flooring.
+While soft breezes and birdsong are a huge plus for many homeowners, a sunroom’s gentle exposure to nature creates a huge challenge when choosing between different types of flooring.
 Your sunroom flooring needs to defend against a yearly grab-bag of moisture, heat, cold, and sun.
 It should resist scratching, peeling, and fading.
-And of course, it should match your taste and creative vision.
+And, of course, it should match your taste and creative vision.

-That’s why we’ve put together this list of the 5 best sunroom flooring options around.
-Each one looks great and stands up to rugged wear—the only question is: which is best for you?
+That’s why we’ve put together this list of the 5 best sunroom flooring options.
+Each one looks great and stands up to rugged wear—the only question is: Which is best for you?
 Let’s find out!

 Sunroom, Three-Season Room, or Enclosed Porch: What’s the Difference (and Why Does it Matter?)